Jupiter0806/JS_Playground/log.md

+# May 29, 2018
+- Add scope_returned_function to reveal the scope of the returned function.
+Could it access functions and variables defined in two sides?
+No!!

 # May 28, 2018
 - Update js auto test to make it accept function as its paramter in config
 - Update js auto test npm version and publish it